UntitledsTakenNOOOO/dehacked-attack/README.md

 * Hell Dragon: A 500 HP flying dragon monster that spawns with Pain Elementals, and fires slews of baron balls.
 * Rocket Turret: A Stationary Turret that fires rockets.
 Only appears as an Icon of Sin (or other final boss) summon.

+ROWDY RUDY 2 (Doomkid, 2020):
+* Rowdy Zombieman: Equipped with a more armored suit, this zombie variant possesses 40 HP.
+* Rowdy Shotgunner: Same deal as the previous two.
+Has 60 HP.
+* Rowdy Chaingunner: An 80-HP version of the chaingunner that moves slightly slower.
+* Rowdy Plasma Guy: Has 60 HP and a plasma rifle, but it's less damaging than the other plasma zombies.
+Spawns with zombiemen rarely.
+* Flamethrower Guy: With 80 HP, this guy is a menace in close quarters.
+Spawns with shotgunners.
+* Rocketman: A stronger Revenant Missile Zombie that spawns with chaingunners.
+Has 120 HP.
+* Psycho Imp: With 150 HP and a stronger attack, be careful around these very strong imp variants.
+Rarely spawns.
+* Blood Demon: A 180 HP variant of the demon.
+* Toxicacodemon: A toxic cacodemon that fires green baron fireballs.
+Still only has 400 HP.
+* Flame Cacodemon: A bright cacodemon variant with a MUCH stronger attack and 600 HP that spawns with Pain Elementals.

+RAY MOHAWK 2 (Doomkid, 2021):
+* Hula Imp: An imp with a more tropical outfit.
+Statistically identical to the normal imp.
+* Sunglasses Zombie: A weaker and less deadly chaingunner that spawns with the rest but only drops a clip.
+* Slyor: An addition to the revenant spot, this monster shoots a volley of flames and fireballs that you should be wary of.

 BOSSES:
 * Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; you're toast if you get too close.
 It has 2500 HP and can fly.
 	* Spawns with cyberdemons under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.